-In these circumstances, the relevant Distributor shall be consulted to determine an appropriate supply method.

-Where due to extenuating circumstances, such as a major underground drain or channel obstructs an underground cable route, and where no other means of servicing is practicable, the customer may need to apply for an exemption to use a private pole from ESV.
+A point of attachment is not permitted on any private poles that is not a transition pole private electric line constructed or substantial reconstruction in a HBRA.
+In all circumstances, the relevant distributor shall be consulted to determine an appropriate supply method.
+Where due to extenuating circumstances, such as a major underground drain or channel obstructs an underground cable route, and where no other means of servicing is practicable, the customer may need to apply to ESV for an exemption to use a private pole or construct a private aerial line.
 The POA on a private pole shall be located to achieve or exceed the required clearances and ensure all other requirements of these Rules are met.